* You are viewing the archive for the ‘Janie's experience’ Category

 All in all, my thyroid treatment with Armour alone has been a HUGE success story!
 I can work on my feet all day and wake up refreshed the next.
 And I haven’t needed a nap in years.

 But…there has been one phenomena that has made be ponder.
-Namely, if I do several back-to-back days of busy activity, or, if I do something of high physical intensity in one day (such as climbing up to Delicate Arch near Moab, Utah), I don’t recover as “speedily” as my friends who do the same with me.
+Namely, if I do several back-to-back days of busy activity, or, if I do something of high physical intensity in one day, I don’t recover as “speedily” as my friends who do the same with me.
 In other words, they will wake up refreshed, and I may need another day to do so.

 And the above has made me ponder.
 Is it due to cellular damage from being on the lousy T4-only treatment for 17 years?
 Is it due to a need for adding a bit more Armour when I do excessively physical activity?
 Is it due to my body’s poor reaction to entering the meno-phase of my life?
 Or, is it due to my mid-range free T4??
 I do remember that Dr. Dommisse of Arizona would seek to optimize BOTH free’s in his patients.
 And, I’ve heard that a doctor in California is doing the same.
 And I’ve wondered: does the higher free T4 provide what is needed due to conversion for recovery purposes??